 ||0.91 (0.81 to 1.03)

-Store refrigerated, 2° to 8°C (36° to 46°F).
 Protect from light.
-Retain in carton until contents are used.
+Retain in carton until time of use.
 Contains no preservative.
 Discard unused portion.

-Doxorubicin Hydrochloride Injection, USP is supplied in sterile, multiple dose, flip-top vials as a red-orange solution containing Doxorubicin Hydrochloride, USP 2 mg/mL in the following package strengths:
+Doxorubicin hydrochloride injection, USP is supplied in a sterile, multiple dose, colorless molded vial with gray chlorobutyl rubber stopper sealed with light blue flip-off aluminum seal, as a red-orange solution containing Doxorubicin hydrochloride, USP 2 mg/mL in the following package strength:

 Handling and Disposal

-Handle and dispose of Doxorubicin Hydrochloride Injection, USP consistent with recommendations for the handling and disposal of hazardous drugs.1
+Handle and dispose of Doxorubicin hydrochloride injection consistent with recommendations for the handling and disposal of hazardous drugs.1

 Inform patients of the following:

-- Discontinue nursing while receiving Doxorubicin HCl [see Use in Specific Populations (8.3)] .
+- Discontinue nursing while receiving Doxorubicin hydrochloride [see Use in Specific Populations (8.3)].